Priority Action Item - City Facilities

 • Continue funding long-term capital improvement fund.

-Accomplishments - 2021 to present
+Accomplishments - 2021 to present (includes Robert Cherry Civic Center)

 Facilities Plan Implementation The City Manager’s Office, Public Works, and Engineering are working on a facilities improvement implementation plan based on the needs identified in the 2020 Facilities Study.
-They are prioritizing the 269 improvement items in the study by safety, functionality, and aesthetics.
-Current projects include the City Hall basement and sewer upgrades, Fire Stations 2 exterior improvements, Fire Station 4 apron and sewer improvements, and Fire Station 5 flooring.
-Upcoming facilities projects under consideration include the Allie Morgan building and the Paducah Recreation Center.
+They prioritized the 269 improvement items in the study by safety, functionality, and aesthetics.

-Robert Cherry Civic Center
+Robert Cherry Civic Center Renovation Project

 • 2020 - Due to the COVID-19 pandemic, the City closed the Robert Cherry Civic Center located at 2701 Park Avenue in 2020.
 It has remained closed since that time.